wsydney76/extras/ACTIONS.md

     {'id': 1234},
     (data, status, ok) => {
         if (ok) {
-            // Do somthing with the data
+            // Do something with the data
             Actions.notice({ type: 'success', text: data.message });
         } else {
             // cleanup...